eclipse-che/che-operator/README.md

 ## Che/CodeReady Workspaces Operator

-Che/CodeReady workspaces operator uses [Operator SDK](https://github.com/operator-framework/operator-sdk) and [Go Kube client](https://github.com/kubernetes/client-go) to deploy, update and manage K8S/OpenShift resources that constitute a multi user Eclipse Che/CodeReady Workspaces cluster.
+Che/CodeReady workspaces operator uses [Operator SDK](https://github.com/operator-framework/operator-sdk) and [Go Kube client](https://github.com/kubernetes/client-go) to deploy, update and manage K8S/OpenShift resources that constitute a single or multi user Eclipse Che/CodeReady Workspaces cluster.

 The operator watches for a Custom Resource of Kind `CheCluster`, and operator controller executes its business logic when a new Che object is created, namely: